 This simple Kielbasa and Cabbage Skillet recipe is a classic Polish sausage dish that happens to be keto friendly.
 A quick and easy comfort food recipe featuring fried kielbasa sausage, onions and seasoned cabbage.

 This is one of my favorite kielbasa recipes and for a perfect low carb easy weeknight meal.
 You can also serve the cooked cabbage and sausages with a side dish of buttered egg noodles as a hearty family dinner.
-If you love kielbasa, this is a must try meal.
+If you love kielbasa, this simple skillet meal is a must try.

 Fried Kielbasa and Cabbage: Polish Comfort Food

 Polish kielbasa smoked sausage and cabbage are a traditional combination (as is the sausage with sauerkraut).
-The skillet dinner is classic Polish comfort food.
-Unlike most old school dishes, this is not a heavy meal.
+The kielbasa and cabbage skillet dinner is classic Polish comfort food.
+Unlike most old school comfort foods, this is not a heavy meal.

 I used regular pork kielbasa to make the skillet.
 Use turkey kielbasa to lighten the meal even more and reduce saturated fat.
 I personally have not seen a chicken sausage version, but I suppose something like a chicken andouille sausage would work out.

 Cabbage and Kielbasa a Great Keto Combo!

 It is actually low carb (7 net grams of carb).
-There are not potatoes or pasta, cabbage makes up the bulk of the plate, with a normal sized serving of kielbasa nestled in the chopped sautéed seasoned cabbage with onion and garlic.
+There's no potatoes or pasta, cabbage makes up the bulk of the plate, with a normal sized serving of kielbasa nestled in the chopped sautéed seasoned cabbage with onion and garlic.

 Quick Budget Comfort Food